ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“Improved performance was demonstrated by reducing false positive variant calls by 20% and adding new functionality for structural variant detection after pipeline optimization.”*

+   **Ontological references:**

 .. dropdown:: Incident

    An occurrence that led or could lead to non-conformance, error, or deviation from expected results.

    **Example usage:**
-   An incident occurred when a sample was mislabeled, resulting in an incorrect test assignment and an out-of-TAT result.
+   *“An incident occurred when a sample was mislabeled, resulting in an incorrect test assignment and an out-of-TAT result.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip